technique

 Next, add chest circles.
 Imagine drawing a circle with your sternum.
 Go clockwise ten times, then counterclockwise ten times.
 Keep your hips completely still.
 If your hips move, slow down.

 > Pro tip: Practice chest isolations for 5 minutes every morning.
 Consistency beats intensity.
-Ten minutes daily for two weeks creates more progress than one hour-long session.
+Short daily sessions are easier to repeat and review than one long weekly session.

 How Do You Develop Hip Isolations?